Title 5 FAQs

 What is Title 5?

-Regulation to ensure that septic systems (conventional septic systems, cesspools, and innovative/alternative systems) are protective of human health and the environment
+Title 5 is a regulation to ensure that septic systems (conventional septic systems, cesspools, and innovative/alternative systems) are protective of human health and the environment.

 When is an inspection required?